-There is no specific form for Easter Mass tickets, requesting tickets for this event follows the same process as requesting tickets for the Papal Audience on Wednesdays throughout the year,
+There is no specific form for Easter Mass tickets, requesting tickets for this event follows the same process as requesting tickets for the Papal Audience on Wednesdays throughout the year.

-- If you request a smaller group of tickets you are more likely to get approved by the Vatican.
+If you request a smaller group of tickets you are more likely to get approved by the Vatican.
 It is easier to get 2-4 tickets compared to 15.

-- You’ll receive an old school letter from the Vatican (cool souvenir?) confirming that they received your request.
+You’ll receive an old school letter from the Vatican (cool souvenir?) confirming that they received your request.
 This is not a confirmation of your tickets.

-- Tickets are to be picked up at the Prefettura Vaticana.
+Tickets are to be picked up at the Prefettura Vaticana.
 This is an office on the right-hand side of the Basilica, next to the “Bronze Door”.
 Find the location here.
 This step should be completed 3-5 days before the mass.
 Hours of Prefettura Vaticana: 8am-6pm

 If you are not able to send out this fax at least 60 days in advance, this does not mean you will not be granted tickets but it is less likely than if requested months in advance.

-How to celebrate if you are unable to secure tickets:
+How to celebrate if you are unable to secure tickets

 Tickets to the Vatican Mass are very limited, but if you are not able to get tickets that should not sour your mood.

 Mass is celebrated at St. Peter’s Basilica at 5:00 pm on Good Friday.
 This solemn mass is another way to experience mass at the Vatican on the most holy of days.

 Also on Good Friday, the Pope performs the Station of the Cross (Via Crucis) at the Colosseum beginning at 9:15 pm.
 This event is incredibly powerful for Catholics and non-Catholics.

-On Holy Saturday, there is a vigil held at St. Peter’s Basilica beginning at 9 pm until midnight to signify the start of Easter.
+On Holy Saturday, there is a vigil held at St. Peter’s Basilica beginning at 9:00 pm until midnight to signify the start of Easter.
 This free service does require tickets as well and follows the same format as the request for Easter Mass.

-If you are not able to secure tickets into mass at the Basilica on Easter morning, the alternative is also a very good option.
+If you are not able to secure tickets to mass at the Basilica on Easter morning, the alternative is also a very good option.
 After mass, the Pope will head to St. Peter’s Square and give his “Urbi et Orbi” blessing to St. Peter’s Square.